abh2050/bostonhousepricing/README.md

 #### Setup GitHub actions with description for this project

-...
-[Python code for loading dataset, preprocessing, and model training]

 ### Data Preparation
 Creating a dataframe with the independent variables.
 In this case, our feature names are independent variables.